5 Signs Your Child May Have an Ear Infection

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Ear infections, also know as otitis media, are a common ailment for children from 6 months to 3 years old,” says Brandon Hopkins, MD, a pediatric otolaryngologist and head and neck surgeon who practices at Cleveland Clinic’s Willoughby Hills Family Health Center.
+“Ear infections, also know as otitis media, are a common ailment for children from 6 months to 3 years old,” says pediatric otolaryngologist and head and neck surgeon Brandon Hopkins, MD.

 Ear infections can be caused by either a virus or bacteria.
 They often begin when a child is sick, but some infections don’t accompany an illness.